fedesilva/minnieml/README.md

       - define module templates,
       - make instances at runtime
       - pass them around

+- HM style type system with extensions

+- Refinement types
+  - primitives with a predicate attached
+  - defined in terms of patten matching

+- Type level functions and values
+  - singleton values
+  - any value can be lifted to type level
+    - even functions if pure

 - Effects

-- Native Interface

-  - leverage clang+llvm to interact with c as transparently as possible
-    - c abi exports
-  - Integrated with effects system
-    - as resources and handlers
-    - since everything not pure comes from "outside" this is natural.
-  - Platform Tracking
-    - protocols implementations and handlers can be annotated to denote platform specific implementations
-    - type system tracks this
-    - integrated with effect tracking
-      - when compiling to native this will be enforced

 - Compiler
   - Staged compilation model